BeyondMicroControl/AsciiCAD/docs/design.md

 Apply the canonical crossing rule (`─│─`) during adjacency evaluation (see Wire).

-### Trace → attach → merge pipeline (MUST)
+### Trace → attach → merge pipeline

-Exterior netline discovery MUST follow this conceptual pipeline:
+Exterior netline discovery must follow this conceptual pipeline:

 1) **Trace provisional nets**
    Build a wire adjacency graph on the filtered grid and compute connected components.
 Each connected component is a **provisional net**.